+Dispute Resolution Services

+Page: 1

+Residential Tenancy Branch

+Office of Housing and Construction Standards

+DECISION

+Dispute Codes OPR-DR

+Introduction

+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlords for an Order of Possession based on unpaid rent.

+The landlords submitted one signed Proof of Service Notice of Direct Request Proceeding form which declares that on February 22, 2021, the landlords handed the Notice of Direct Request Proceeding to Tenant A.M.
+The landlords had Tenant A.M. and a witness sign the Proof of Service Notice of Direct Request Proceeding to confirm this service.

+Issue(s) to be Decided

+Are the landlords entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

+Analysis

-Dispute Resolution Services Page: 1 Residential Tenancy Branch Office of Housing and Construction Standards DECISION Dispute Codes OPR-DR, FFL Introduction This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the Act), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent.
-The landlord submitted a signed Proof of Service Notice of Direct Request Proceeding which declares that on December 3, 2020, the landlord personally served the tenants the Notice of Direct Request Proceeding.
-The landlord had a witness sign the Proof of Service Notice of Direct Request Proceeding to confirm this service.
-Issue(s) to be Decided Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?
-Is the landlord entitled to recover the filing fee for this application pursuant to section 72 of the Act?
-Analysis In an ex parte Direct Request Proceeding, the onus is on the landlord to ensure that all submitted evidentiary material is in accordance with the prescribed criteria and that such evidentiary material does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
+In an ex parte Direct Request Proceeding, the onus is on the landlord to ensure that all submitted evidentiary material is in accordance with the prescribed criteria and that such evidentiary material does not lend itself to ambiguity or give rise to issues that may need further clarification beyond the purview of a Direct Request Proceeding.
 If the landlord cannot establish that all documents meet the standard necessary to proceed via the Direct Request Proceeding, the application may be found to have deficiencies that necessitate a participatory hearing, or, in the alternative, the application may be dismissed.

-In this type of matter, the landlord must prove they served the tenants with the Notices of Direct Request Proceeding with all the required inclusions as indicated on the Notice as per subsections 89 (1) and (2) of the Act and in a manner that is considered necessary as per section 71(2) (a) of the Act.
-Page: 2 On the top of the Proof of Service of the Notice of Direct Request Proceeding, the wording reads as follows: "You must serve these documents to each respondent individually and complete a separate Proof of Service Notice of Direct Request Proceeding for each respondent."
-I find that the landlord has included both tenants' names on one Proof of Service Notice of Direct Request Proceeding form.
-In an ex parte hearing, I find that I am not able to determine whether the landlord served one copy of the Notice of Direct Request Proceeding addressed to both tenants, two copies of the Notice of Direct Request Proceeding, handed to only one of the tenants, or two copies of the Notice of Direct Request Proceeding, handed to both tenants individually.
-I find that I am not able to confirm service of the Notices of the Direct Request Proceeding to each of the parties individually as required by sections 71 and 89 of the Act and for this reason, the landlord's application for an Order of Possession for unpaid rent is dismissed with leave to reapply.
-As the landlord was not successful in this application, I find that the landlord is not entitled to recover the \$100.00 filing fee paid for this application.
-Conclusion I dismiss the landlord's application for an Order of Possession for unpaid rent with leave to reapply.
-I dismiss the landlord's application to recover the filing fee paid for this application without leave to reapply.
+In this type of matter, the landlords must prove they served the tenants with the Notices of Direct Request Proceeding with all the required inclusions as indicated on the Notice as per subsections 89 (1) and (2) of the Act and in a manner that is considered necessary as per section 71(2) (a) of the Act.

+On the top of the Proof of Service Notice of Direct Request Proceeding, the wording reads as follows: "You must serve these documents to each respondent individually

+Page: 2

+and complete a separate Proof of Service Notice of Direct Request Proceeding for each respondent."

+I find that the landlords have included both tenants' names on one Proof of Service Notice of Direct Request Proceeding form.
+In an ex parte hearing, I find that I am not able to determine whether the landlords handed Tenant A.M. one copy of the Notice of Direct Request Proceeding for Tenant A.M., one copy for Tenant P.P., or two copies, one for each tenant.

+I find that I am not able to confirm service of the Notices of the Direct Request Proceeding to each of the parties individually as required by sections 71 and 89 of the Act and for this reason, the landlords' application for an Order of Possession for unpaid rent is dismissed with leave to reapply.

+Conclusion

+I dismiss the landlords' application for an Order of Possession for unpaid rent with leave to reapply.

 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.

+Dated: March 09, 2021

-Dated: December 21, 2020 Residential Tenancy Branch
+Residential Tenancy Branch